ibmjstart/bluemix-python-sample-twitter-influence-app/README.md

 # How to Run and Deploy the Twitter Influence Analyzer #

+## Overview of the app ##

+This is a Python app that uses the [Bottle framework](http://bottlepy.org/docs/dev/) and the following services:

+-   MongoDB (backend database)
+-   SMTP (email notification service)
+-   If this service is not available, the app will disable all features associated with sending email automatically.
+To enable the email notification features, just bind to the SMTP service to the app and then restart your app with the command **cf restart [appname]** or just **cf restart** if you are in the same directory as your app and its manifest.yml file.

 ## Prerequisites ##

 Before we begin, we first need to install the command line tool that will be used to upload and manage your application.
 Cloud Foundry uses a tool called [**cf**](https://github.com/cloudfoundry/cf).
 This tool is written in Ruby, so you must have Ruby installed.
 If you are running on Windows, you can install Ruby from [this](http://rubyinstaller.org/downloads/) website.